fmfi-compbio/mcdp2/README.md

-# MCDP2 - colocalization analysis for genomic annotations
+# MCDP2 - colocalization analysis for genomic annotations with genomic contexts
-## A tool to compute p-values for number of overlaps or number of shared bases between two genome annotations
+## A tool to compute the significance of enrichment (depletion) between two genomic annotations using number of overlaps or number of shared bases as the test statistic

 ## Install